dokuhn/openDTU-BreakoutBoard/README.md

 ## Donations

 As you can see I am in the process of developing a SMT/SMD variant.
 To support the first 10-25 prototype boards you are welcome to make a donation.
 This donation should be used to compensate the material costs for components, boards and consumables (soldering paste, etc.).
-If you want to support the project or future community projects, you are welcome.
+Through my membership in the [Linux User Group Saar e.V.](https://lugsaar.de/) you support more than just me, you also support our community in similar creative and technical projects in the open source and open hardware domain.

 -PayPal: [![Donate with PayPal](https://www.paypalobjects.com/de_DE/DE/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=9KQNJF4ZW8M5N)